jmaitoza/AuthentiFile/README.md

 ### Known Issues
-Does not correctly work with very specific file types such as:
+Does not correctly work with particular file types such as:
 - Older Microsoft Office documents
   - .doc, .xls, .ppt
 - MacOS DMG files